-Brittany Ferries felt that the increase in traffic in 1991 ment that they should operate all Cork-Roscoff services them selves, with their own ships.
+Brittany Ferries felt that the increase in traffic in 1991 meant that they should operate all Cork-Roscoff services themselves, with their own ships.
 This is what they did in 1992.
-The Cornouailles returned to Cork, sailing as the Havelet of British Channel Island Ferries under charter to Brittany Ferries, however it was not a happy return.
+The Cornouailles returned to Cork, sailing as the Havelet of British Channel Island Ferries under charter to Brittany Ferries, however, it was not a happy return.
 Following her late arrival, on her return to Roscoff her sailing was terminated when a freak wave struck the ship causing serious listing and damage to vehicles on the car decks.
 She came back to Cork for repairs and left on Monday, March 16th, causing a row with the Department of the Marine who claimed that their enquires were not complete.
-The next arrival of the â€™92 season was the first and only visit of the Duc de Normandie.
-The Quiebron then took over and the Bretagne arrived back for the high seasion.
+The next arrival of the â€™92 seasons was the first and only visit of the Duc de Normandie.
+The Quiebron then took over and the Bretagne arrived back for the high season.

-For 10 years the Val de Loire operated the Cork-Roscoff service with the Quiberon providing the opening season untill the mid 1990s.
-The facilities of the Val de Loire have been praised by all her passengers and she has been compared to a that of a cruse ship.
+For 10 years the Val de Loire operated the Cork-Roscoff service with the Quiberon providing the opening season until the mid-1990s.
+The facilities of the Val de Loire have been praised by all her passengers and she has been compared to a that of a cruise ship.

 In September 2000 the Val de Loire suffered severe problems with one of her propeller shafts overheating.
-When the problem was initially identified it was hoped that it could be repaired on site but it was soon realised that it was a serious that would require the ship to be taken out of service.
-As a result a sailing between Cork and Roscoff took more than 30hrs as she was forced to sail to Brest for repairs that took over two weeks, having originally been estimated at only one.
-During this time the fleet undertook the largest shake up for over a decade, with the Barfleur originally filling in, then the Bretagne.
+When the problem was initially identified it was hoped that it could be repaired on-site but it was soon realised that it was so serious that it would require the ship to be taken out of service.
+As a result, a sailing between Cork and Roscoff took more than 30hrs as she was forced to sail to Brest for repairs that took over two weeks, having originally been estimated at only one.
+During this time the fleet undertook the largest shake-up for over a decade, with the Barfleur originally filling in, then the Bretagne.

 Her last Cork-Roscoff sailing was in September 2003.

-Brittany Ferries took deliverary of their new flag ship, the MV Pont Aven on Friday,27 of February 2004 and her first arrival in Cork shall be on April 3rd.
-She shall cut the journey by 3 hours and boasts facilities that no other car ferry has, an open deck swimming pool with retractable glass megadrome roof, wrap around promenade and a five deck high atrium with panoramic lifts as well as the usual shops and restaurants.
+Brittany Ferries took delivery of their new flagship, the MV Pont Aven on Friday,27 of February 2004 and her first arrival in Cork shall be on April 3rd.
+She shall cut the journey by 3 hours and boasts facilities that no other car ferry has, an open deck swimming pool with retractable glass megadrome roof, wrap-around promenade and a five-deck high atrium with panoramic lifts as well as the usual shops and restaurants.

 The Pont-Aven had a difficult inaugural season however.
 She was withdrawn from service for two weeks in August, following an incident on the 11th when a seawater gate valve failed during a routine filter change while docked in Plymouth, resulting in one of the vessel’s auxiliary engine rooms filling rapidly with 1,200 tons of water.
 Emergency services were called, although the inflow was such that a UK MoD tug had to be employed to pump out the flooded space.
 Sailings were cancelled and the vessel sailed to Brest for emergency repairs, eventually returning to service on the 23rd August, albeit initially at reduced speed.